Chapter 13:

 [Hello Amala.
 Could you stop by tonight?]
 She pouted, as if anyone aside from Marisa would see Amala doing so.
 [Finishing our conversation from before would be nice.
 I’d like to hear more.]

 The doors sprung open to their floor, and several co-workers who idly chatted, until meeting with those fierce purple eyes.
-A noticeable flitch jolted through the crowd of workers, incentivizing them to part, making way for Marisa and Amala. “…Goodbye.”
+A noticeable flitch jolted through the crowd of workers, incentivizing them to disperse. “…Goodbye.”
 She quickly broke from Marisa and speed walked away!
 Though their desks were in the same direction, Amala elected to take a detour.
-Passing through a bustling computer data center, across a set of halls, and down a small flight of stairs, she walked by people who were only familiar with her in name and rumor.
+Passing through a bustling computer data center, across a set of halls, and down a small flight of stairs, she walked by people only familiar with her in name and rumor.
 Her goal was in sight, a row of cubicles sat off to the side of a corridor.
-With a deep breath, she nonchalantly strolled down the line, purposely maintaining a false, casual look at her phone while her attention lay elsewhere.
+With a deep breath, she nonchalantly strolled down the line, purposely maintaining a false, casual look at her phone while her focus lay elsewhere.

-The first cube on the corner, an older woman sat.
-Without looking too hard, Amala spied the overly busy worker, with multiple documents and post-it notes from wall-to-wall, discussing business over the phone.
-The next cubicle on the row was empty; barren to the point of uncomfortableness.
-The only piece remaining was a chair with a sweat stain melted into the back.
+First cube on the corner, an older woman sat.
+Without looking too hard, Amala spied the overly busy worker, with multiple documents and post-it notes plastered from wall-to-wall, discussing business over the phone.
+The next cubicle on the row sat empty; barren to an uncomfortable level.
+Rings of dust laid where appliances once sat, a chair with a sweat stain melted into the back haunted the cube.
 Then finally, she walked past the third cube, expecting to accidentally on purpose, stumble across Nicolaus Thompson.
 There was no one.
-Undisturbed seemingly all morning, Nicolaus was nowhere to be seen.
+Cubicle seemingly undisturbed all morning, Nicolaus was nowhere to be seen.
 “Oh, Nicolaus is that you?”
 From the cube behind him, an older man leaned out, bald head leading the way.
-“Oh…you’re Amala Singh, right?
+“Um…you’re Amala Singh, right?
 Project manager assistant extraordinaire!”
 The warm smile lobbed in Amala’s direction was cut down with an icy glare.
 “I-if you’re looking for Nicolaus, he’s not in yet.”

 “I wasn’t.
 I was just walking by.”
-Despite her insistence, and attempted deflection, Amala realized the row of cubes lead down to a wall with no exit.
+Attempted deflection when Amala realized the row of cubes lead down to a wall with no exit.
 Embarrassed again, she quickly turned on her heels and speed walked away! (…Nicolaus isn’t in?
 Normally he’s in by 9.
 It’s about 9:20 now.)
-No messages, no read receipts, none of Vernon’s messages from the morning were seen by the absent technician!
-(I wonder if he’s still mad about yesterday…) Absorbed in thoughts of the previous day, Amala shut out her surroundings.
+No messages, no read receipts, none of Vernon’s messages from the morning were seen by the absent technician.
+(I wonder if he’s still mad about yesterday…?)
+Absorbed in thoughts of the previous day, Amala shut out her surroundings.

 “Ugh!”
 She winced in pain, dropping her bag and phone!